LDFandinoR/Eye_Exercise/README.md

 1. If you want to run this project locally, clone it on your machine.
 Then drag and drop the HTML file into the browser.
 Otherwise click on the project demo to open the project on the borwser.

-2. Click on the button "Show bus stops between two places" to see the marker move from one place to the other.
+2. Move the mouse over the screen to see the eyes movement.

 ## 🚀 Improvements: